Business set-up and consulting in China

 Mid-Autumn Festival

-In addition, here are the links to the leave and holiday 2023 calendars valid in Hong-kong and Taiwan.e.
+In addition, here are the links to the leave and holiday 2025 calendars valid in Hong-Kong and Taiwan.e.

 3. Impact of the Chinese New Year on your business relationship with China

-The official dates of the next Chinese New Year vacations are confirmed to happen from Saturday 21st to Friday 27th January 2023.
-That is to say 1 week.
-As every year in China, this does not mean that all companies' employees will go on vacation and return to work on these dates.
+The official published dates of the next Chinese New Year holidays have been confirmed to be from Saturday 10th February to Saturday 17th February 2024.
+That is 1 week.
+In its official announcement, the Chinese government urges employers and employees to find a way to effectively start the holidays as early as Friday 9 February.
+For example, by using a paid day off.
+As is the case every year in China, this does not necessarily mean that all employees will go on holiday and return to work on these dates.

-Why ?
-This period is the only time when factories and manufacturing centers can close for several weeks.
-For the factory workers, it is the unique and traditional opportunity to join their families, often far away from their workplace.
+Why is that?
+As every year, this is the only time when factories and production sites can be closed for a few weeks.
+For factory workers, it is often the only and traditional opportunity to be with their families, who often live far from their workplace.

-• will close or are severely slowed down 1 to 2 weeks before the official New Year's date.
+• Will close or be severely curtailed 1 to 2 weeks before the official New Year's date.

-• will not reopen until 1 to 2 weeks after the end of the official vacation schedule.
+• Will not reopen until 1 to 2 weeks after the end of the official holiday period.

 b.
-The effects of the New Year and the greater population migration
+The Lunar New Year and its impact on the largest population migration

-The New Year means hundreds of millions of people are on travelling.
-Despite a well-developed national transport network, congestion remains unavoidable.
-The return of employees is done gradually.
-As this period is an opportunity for employees to receive their annual bonus before the holidays, it is usual that some of them do not return.
-They change employer, job or region.
-This also means that this context must be taken into account if you plan to recruit managers, executives or employees in China.
+The Chinese New Year, also known as the Spring Festival, results in hundreds of millions of people travelling.
+Official estimates put the number of trips at over 800 million.
+Despite a well-developed national transport network, traffic jams are inevitable.
+The return of workers is gradual.
+As this is the time when workers receive their annual bonus before going on holiday, it is common for some not to return.
+They change employers, jobs or regions.
+This means that this context must be taken into account if you are planning to recruit managers, executives or employees in China.

 c.
-The impact on production deadline, containers availability and freight prices
+The impact on production deadlines, container availability and freight rates

-Anticipate that the slowdown, stop and restart of your suppliers' activity will strongly affect their production capacity and delivery lead time.
-The impact of this period means manufacturing and delivery timing delayed by 3-4 weeks or more.
-The situation of sharp rise in the cost of raw materials and the temporary shortage of shipping containers in China further complicates the equation.
+Every year, the slowdown, shutdown and resumption of your supplier's activity has a major impact on their production capacity and shipping forecasts.
+The impact of this period means production and delivery delays of 3 to 4 weeks or more.
+Occasionally, the situation is aggravated by a sharp increase in the cost of raw materials or a shortage of shipping containers (Covid period, Ukraine-Russia conflict, Suez Canal crisis).

 e.
 Business opportunities